Chart Color Schemes

 Greenfields is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Greenfields' dwelling structure, as per the latest Census, consisted of 77.5% houses and 22.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Perth metro had 85.0% houses and 15.0% other dwellings.
-Home ownership in Greenfields was 35.0%, similar to Perth metro's level.
-The remaining dwellings were either mortgaged (38.2%) or rented (26.8%).
+Greenfields' dwelling structure, as per the latest Census, consisted of 77.5% houses and 22.5% other dwellings.
+In contrast, Perth metro had 85.0% houses and 15.0% other dwellings.
+Home ownership in Greenfields was at 35.0%, similar to Perth metro's level.
+Dwellings were either mortgaged (38.2%) or rented (26.8%).
 The median monthly mortgage repayment in Greenfields was $1,387, below the Perth metro average of $1,733.
-The median weekly rent figure was $295, compared to Perth metro's $300.
-Nationally, Greenfields' mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The median weekly rent figure in Greenfields was $295, compared to Perth metro's $300 and the national average of $375.
+Nationally, Greenfields' mortgage repayments were significantly lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing